developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

   Then the payment is linked to that job and the job's profitability is recalculated.

-- Given a contractor payment that applies to multiple jobs, When the business owner specifies allocation percentages across jobs, Then the system distributes the expense accordingly and updates each job's profitability.
+- Given a contractor payment that applies to multiple jobs, When the business owner specifies allocation percentages across jobs and the allocation totals match the payment amount, Then the system distributes the expense accordingly and updates each job's profitability.

 - Given a previously recorded contractor payment without job association,